 - Adobe PhotoshopHow to Create an Ancient-Egypt-Inspired Cat Photo Manipulation in PhotoshopMelody Nieves

 - Photo ManipulationHow to Create a Fun Giant Dog Photo Manipulation in PhotoshopMonika Zagrobelna

-- Photo ManipulationHow to Create an Autumn Queen Photo Manipulation With Adobe PhotoshopJenny Le
+- Photo ManipulationHow to Create a Surreal Water Photo Manipulation in Adobe PhotoshopJenny Le

 - Photo ManipulationHow to Create a Cerberus Photo Manipulation in Adobe PhotoshopMonika Zagrobelna